 On the flip side, when there aren’t many busses available, more thyroid hormone will be hanging around “free” (single and ready to mingle!), so T3 uptake will be high.
 While in some individuals this may create symptoms of hyperthyroidism, it’s more likely that over time you will develop what’s known as thyroid receptor-site resistance.
 Basically your thyroid receptors get used to so much thyroid hormone hanging around and they become less sensitive to it.
 This can lead to symptoms of thyroid hypofunction.

-Thyroid Antibodies: Anti-Thyroperoxidase (Anti-TPO) and Anti-Thyroglobulin
+Thyroid Antibodies: Anti-Thyroperoxidase (Anti-TPO), Anti-Thyroglobulin

 It’s estimated that up to 90% of hypothyroidism is autoimmune in nature, and these thyroid antibodies can be elevated YEARS before clinical disease is present, which is why I suggest every woman get these antibodies tested annually!